lsinfo3/JTableVisor/example1/README.md

 Note that every `GOTO_TABLE` instruction that leads to another device is transformed into the corresponding `OUTPUT` instruction, while flows in the last table also receive an additional `IN_PORT=4` match.
 This allows IPv4 communication between `h1` and `h2`, which will be tested with simple pings further below.

-In order to work in the mininet environment, ARP requests must also be processed and answered.
+In order to work in the Mininet environment, ARP requests must also be processed and answered.
 In this setup, they are handled by a dedicated set of (default) ONOS apps, which install some further default rules into table `0`, forwarding various types of non-IPv4 traffic to the controller and handling ARP replies on the controller side.

 ## Execution